About Paisley Park

 35 years later, Paisley Park remains a creative sanctuary for guests to experience the rich history of the greatness created within these walls.
 Fulfilling Prince’s vision that one day, Paisley Park would be open to the public.
 This historic venue today welcomes fans, musicians, and audiophiles for tours, concerts, festivals, and special events in this corner of the Twin Cities.
 Come curious and leave inspired when you visit Paisley Park.

-Only you can discover how Paisley Park will move you.
 Let Prince's unique energy inspire you all over again by experiencing a tour or event at this legendary place.

 prince.jpg